 On the first business day after the expiry of the agreed period, post in safe-keeping will be delivered to the customer's fixed address.
 On request, the customer can have post from safe-keeping delivered during the safe-keeping period.

 Safe-keeping of post may start at the earliest two business days from ordering at posten.no.
-See full order deadlines here.
+See the order deadlines here.

 Changes to a service ordered